Andereoo/TkinterWeb/docs/source/geometry.rst

 Example
 -------

 This code will display a blue button on the left, an image in the center, and an orange button on the right.
-Clicking a button will flip it's location with the other button:
+Clicking a button will flip its location with the other button:

 >>> from tkinterweb import HtmlFrame
 >>> import tkinter as tk